Amjko/CS50x-2025/README.md

 - Learning Notes

 ## ⚠️ Disclaimer
+> [!IMPORTANT]
- I do not take credit of all files and its code within directories of `Week_#-Language`.
+> I do not take credit of all files and its code within directories of `Week_#-Language`.
 Most of all of the files came from problem sets provided by CS50x 2025 for the purpose of the enrolled students to complete the code, following a set of instructions.

  Moreover, if you are an enrolled student at CS50x 2025 and not yet have finished the course, **DO NOT** open directories of `Week_#-Language`, for these contain files that have completed the problem sets.